malcprentice/malcprentice.github.io/Project-EthicalConsumptionParagraph.md

 * **Thirdly,** pollution. **GIVE TWO DETAILS.**
 * **Any questions?**

-## Class 2 Task B: Introductions and Conclusions
-* This is for the first three and the last two sentences of your paragraph.
-* I will explain in class.

-## Class 2 Task C: Summarising longer articles
+## Class 2
-* This is for the part of your plan that says "Problems (see above, 9 sentences)"
-* I will explain in class.
+In class, we will also talk about:

+* Introduction and conclusion
+* Writing summary sentences
+* Formatting written work.

 ## Homework for Class 3
 * Find the template online
-* Write your 15 sentences
+* Write your 11 sentences
-* Remember the basics of formatting (font, indent, etc)
 * Bring it to class for friend check next week.